 'Safeguarding is at the centre of our faith, in our practice, in our worship, in our praying, and in our believing'

 These are the Church of England Safeguarding Training courses all Churchwardens are required to complete:

 - Basic Awareness (online)

 If you are a Churchwarden BUT also hold a Bishop’s Licence, Commission or Authorisation, you will need to complete the Leadership (virtual via zoom) Safeguarding Training every 3 years.

 If you are also a line manager or involved in the recruitment of Church Officers (employees, elected members, and volunteers) you will also need to complete Safer Recruitment and People Management (online),

-For more information about Church of England Safeguarding Training please visit our Safeguarding Training webpage or contact The Diocesan Safeguarding Team by emailing firstname.lastname@example.org or calling 01245 294438 or 01245 294490.
+To find out more about the different levels of safeguarding training, please visit our 'What training do I need to complete' page or contact The Diocesan Safeguarding Team by emailing firstname.lastname@example.org or calling 01245 294438 or 01245 294490.